Gouvernathor/parliamentarch/README.rst

 - The span angle of the hemicycle can be set to a value lower than 180° (higher values are not supported).
-However, values so low as to prevent some row from containing even ones seat are not supported, and may raise errors in future versions.
+However, values so low as to prevent some row from containing even one seat are not supported, will yield incorrect results, and may raise errors in future versions.
 - The number of rows can be set higher than the minimum required to hold the provided number of seats.
 - The seat radius factor can be changed between 0 and 1, with the seats touching